DCtheTall/introduction-to-machine-learning/README.md

 - `n_estimators` which controls the number of decision trees trained in the ensemble.

 Gradient boosted decision trees are an ensemble which learn from each previous tree.
 These trees can generalize very well without any parameter tuning.
+They usually do require some tuning, though once trained they can be more accurate and less memory intensive than random forests.

 The parameters covered in this repo are: